Does The Law of Small Numbers Explain Many Myths?

 - Experts don’t pay enough attention to calculating the required sample size and instead use rules of thumb.

-A well known example of this is the supposed ‘Mozart effect’.
-A study suggested that playing classical music to babies and young children might make them smarter.
+A well known example of the law of small numbers is the supposed ‘Mozart effect’.
+A qualitative research study suggested that playing classical music to babies and young children might make them smarter.
 The findings spawned a whole cottage industry of books, CD and videos.

 The study by psychologist Frances Rauscher was based upon observations of just 36 college students.
 In just one test students who had listened to Mozart “seemed” to show a significant improvement in their performance in an IQ test.
 This was picked up by the media and various organisations involved in promoting music.
 However, in 2007 a review of relevant studies by the Ministry of Education and Research in Germany concluded that the phenomenon was “nonexistent”.